jawah/niquests/docs/user/advanced.rst

         print(resp.status_code)

-When you are using the prepared request flow, keep in mind that it does not take into account the environment.
-This can cause problems if you are using environment variables to change the behaviour of niquests.
+When using the prepared-request flow, keep in mind that :meth:`~niquests.Session.send` does not merge environment settings automatically.
+This can cause problems when environment variables configure Niquests.
+For example, a CA bundle specified in ``REQUESTS_CA_BUNDLE`` is otherwise ignored, which can cause certificate verification to fail.
+Explicitly merge the environment settings into your session:
-For example: Self-signed SSL certificates specified in ``REQUESTS_CA_BUNDLE`` will not be taken into account.
-As a result an ``SSL: CERTIFICATE_VERIFY_FAILED`` is thrown.
-You can get around this behaviour by explicitly merging the environment settings into your session:

 .. tab:: 🔂 Sync